Type-Here/ML_SNP_Predict/README.md

 python tensor.py  # Installs TensorFlow and Keras --
 ```

 Using `python tensor.py` should install TensorFlow GPU version if a correct environment is detected.
 CPU one otherwise.
+If you encounter any problem see troubleshooting below.

-**Option 2: Full Environment**
+**Option 2: Full Environment (Linux only)**

 This option installs all dependencies, including TensorFlow (CPU) and Keras: